Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 HiSET scoring takes place on a 0 to 20 scale.
 The HiSET passing requirements are that you reach no less than eight points (out of 20) on each of the five tests, your overall score is at least 45 (not including your essay score), and your essay score is at least two (out of six).

-Online GED And HiSET Testing
+Online GED and HiSET Testing

-To qualify for online GED testing, students must score in the “green” zone on the GED Ready practice test.
+To qualify for online GED testing, you must score in the “green” zone on the GED Ready practice test.
 For more details about the online proctored HiSET exam, go to Online HiSET Testing, and for online GED testing information, check out Online GED Testing.

-Free GED Online Prep In Wyoming
+Free GED Online Prep in Wyoming

-How To Prepare For The GED Test
+How to Prepare for the GED Test

-First, contact a GED prep site near you and find out if you qualify.
+First, contact a GED prep site near you or go online and find out if you qualify.
 You can not have completed high school or be signed up for any other school program.
 If you do qualify, learn about procedures and fees.
 Discover everything regarding requirements and regulations and become totally prepared.

 It is helpful to take a pre-test as this will indicate your weak and strong points.
 If you prefer to learn with the guidance of a teacher, check out the listing above and select your city or a city near you to see all available options in your area.